lizziepratt/lizziepratt.github.io/_pages/activities.md

 image:
 ---

-I am in Berkeley as of mid-August.
-Here are some of my past activities.
+I am in Berkeley for Fall and Spring 2023.
+Here are some of my current and past activities.

+### Fall 2023
+* Jan 3: JMM 2024

 ### Summer 2023
 * May 15-July 10: Visitor at MPI